Greg Clark (Canadian politician): Political career

 Clark was the Alberta Party's election candidate in Calgary-Elbow for the 2012 Alberta general election, placing 5th.
 Following the resignation of Glenn Taylor, the Alberta Party remained without a leader for some months.
 On May 29, 2013, the party announced that it would hold a leadership vote to coincide with its Annual General Meeting on September 21, 2013 in Edmonton.
 Clark won the election, receiving 87% of the 337 votes cast.

 He was elected as the Member of the Legislative Assembly of Alberta for Calgary-Elbow on May 5, 2015.
 He served on the Standing Committee for Resource Stewardship and was a member of the Select Special Ethics and Accountability Committee.

 Despite becoming the first Alberta Party candidate to win a seat in the Alberta legislature and growing the caucus to two by attracting an NDP MLA to cross the floor, Clark resigned as leader in November 2017 after being reportedly pressured by the party's board of directors to do so in order to renew the party through a leadership election.
 His resignation occurred months after the merger of the Progressive Conservative and Wildrose parties in to the United Conservative Party which, in turn, resulted in large numbers of disaffected former Progressive Conservatives to join the Alberta Party and, allegedly, try to remould it in their image.
 Though he initially considered standing in the new leadership election, Clark announced on December 14, 2017, that he would not be a candidate for the leadership though he intends to remain an Alberta Party MLA and run for re-election to the legislature in the 2019 provincial election.

+Post-politics

+In 2019, Clark was appointed chair of the Alberta Balancing Pool.
+Clark was also appointed the chair of the Calgary Metropolitan Region Board.
+In 2025, Clark was selected by the NDP Opposition as a commissioner for the provincial electoral boundaries readjustment.